buildkite/docs/pages/agent/v3/tokens.md

 The Buildkite Agent requires an agent token to connect to Buildkite and register for work.
 If you are an admin of your Buildkite organization, you can view the tokens on your [Agents page](https://buildkite.com/organizations/-/agents).

-## The default token
+## Finding and creating tokens

 When you create a new organization in Buildkite, a default agent token is created.
-This token can be used for testing and development, but it's recommended to [create new, specific tokens](#creating-tokens) for each new environment.
+This token can be used for testing and development, but it's recommended to create new, specific tokens for each new environment.

+Tokens can be found and managed on your [Agent Tokens page](https://buildkite.com/organizations/-/agent-tokens).

+Tokens can also be created using [the GraphQL API](/docs/apis/graphql/schemas/mutation/agenttokencreate).

 ## Using and storing tokens